glassesneo/OOlib/docs/doc.md

     return self.width * self.height
 ```

-### constructor
+## constructor
-#### automatic definition
+### automatic definition
 `class` reads its variable signatures and make them into its constructor's argument.
-If signatures include default values, they are also applied to the constructor's arguments.
+If there are default values in the signatures, they are also applied to the constructor's arguments.

 ```nim
 class Square: